 Whether it’s paying suppliers or staying organized with SaaS tools, it’s hard to keep track of all the receipts that are keeping your store running.
 Furthermore, you'll need to store your receipts in a safe location in the event of an audit.

 Solution: Use a tool like Receipt Bank to track expenses and store your documents

 At Enkel, we’re big fans of Receipt Bank.
 Use Receipt Bank to track your receipts and move to a paperless environment.

 Their mobile app makes it easy to take a photo of the receipt or invoice and their OCR technology will read the information from the photo and save a copy of the image to the cloud.
 This helps users save time on manual data entry while streamlining their document storage process.

 Challenge #4: Tracking inventory

 Problem: Inventory can be difficult to track when done manually.

-Recording your inventory as assets requires constant updates as inventory comes in and goes out.
+Recording your inventory as assets require constant updates as inventory comes in and goes out.